mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 In -950 and -944 two parallel projects were created to define the internal mechanisms of Tarnis.
 The Abh Project (roughly translated as the Alpha Project) operated from a base in the asteroid belt close to Tarnis.
 The Udh Project (Omega Project) was based at Zlodh University.
 The two projects developed separately.
 The Abh Project focused on physically delivering protected probes into the interior of Tarnis to telemeter data out.
 These scientists believed that large quantities of data would provide the answers that were needed.
 The Udh Project was more theoretical in nature.
 Its scientists used modern computers and newly discovered meson technology to remotely analyse the star to find patterns that would support theories of stellar lifetimes.

 In -925, the Abh Project had completed the first of their heavily protected probes designed to survive the depths of Tranis while transmitting data for study.
-This first probe survived for a total of eight minutes and reached a depth of almost 18,000 kilometres before it was incinerated by the interior heat.
-In -924 a second probe with improved protection was launched, reaching an operating depth of 300,000 kilometres and transmitting data at a prodigious rate.
+This first probe survived for a total of eight minutes and reached a depth of almost 18,000 kilometers before it was incinerated by the interior heat.
+In -924 a second probe with improved protection was launched, reaching an operating depth of 300,000 kilometers and transmitting data at a prodigious rate.
 The flow of data indicated increasing instability in the sun, centered on the probe.
 Before the decision could be made to turn off the device, a subsurface fulmination occurred, causing the star to blow off immense sheets of stellar material from its outer layer.

 Darrian History